 Leaving Pradelles and the Haute-Loire behind, you descend to the valley of the Allier River and cross the river as you reach Langogne, one of the larger towns on the route.
 Langogne has a fine 18th Century halle and a Romanesque church.
-Onward walk to St-Flour-de-Mercoire and then through the forest of Mercoire to the tranguil and charming village of Cheylard l'Évêque, where you stay in a traditional stone built chambre d'hôte.
+Onward walk to St-Flour-de-Mercoire and then through the forest of Mercoire to the tranquil and charming village of Cheylard l'Évêque, where you stay the night.